SnowyMouse/invader/CONTRIBUTING.md

 - Use IEC base-2 units when referring to a large number of bytes (i.e. KiB, MiB, GiB, TiB, etc.)
     - This is to prevent confusion.
 Windows uses MB and GB as 2^20 and 2^30 bytes, respectively, while almost everything else uses MB and GB as 10^3 and 10^6 bytes, respectively.
-- All text files must end with a newline
-    - Most text editors do this for you
+- All text files must end with a newline.
+Most modern text editors will do this for you.

 ## Scope conventions
 Issues and pull requests must remain in the scope of Invader.
 Here are some things to keep in mind: